 - Exploit kits

 As you can see, information security or infosec threats range from advanced persistent threats to different types of malware, each with the capacity to bring down your organization unless it has an effective cybersecurity strategy.

 What Are the Most Common Types of Security Incidents?

-Nowadays, the most common types of security incidents are almost entirely relegated to the cyber domain.
 Using technology to their advantage, cybercriminals will do everything and anything possible for financial gain.
 Here are some of the most common types of security incidents executed by malicious actors against businesses and organizations:

 Unauthorized Access Attacks

 This type of incident involves any unauthorized attempts by a threat actor to access systems or data using an authorized user’s account.
 How a cybercriminal gains access to user accounts often remains a mystery, even long after an attack.
 Still, your organization can do few things to prevent this type of security incident from occurring.